B.A (Hons), LL.B, University of Otago

 p: 03 335 1215

-Jen advises on all aspects of resource management and environmental law, with a particular focus on urban and lifestyle developments, agribusiness and water law.
-Jen has also advised a range of clients on earthquake-related legal issues since September 2010 and, being directly involved in the recovery effort, she has considerable expertise in this area.
+Jen advises on all aspects of resource management law with a particular focus on urban and lifestyle developments, agribusiness and water law.
+Jen has also advised a range of clients on earthquake-related planning issues since the first Canterbury Earthquake in September 2010 and, being directly involved in the recovery effort, she has unparalled expertise in this area.

-In the urban setting Jen advises a range of commercial clients on consenting, subdivision and rezoning of land.
-Recent successful developments include Portlink Industrial Park in Christchurch and the Lake Hood Extension Project near Ashburton.
-She leads the consenting of retail developments for Foodstuffs (South Island) Limited which involves working closely alongside the corporate, commercial and property partners at Anderson Lloyd.
+In the urban setting Jen advises clients on consenting, subdivision and rezoning of land.
+Recent successful developments include Portlink Industrial Park in Christchurch, Lake Hood Extension Project near Ashburton and several urban fringe residential developments.
+She also leads the consenting of retail developments for Foodstuffs South Island Limited which involves working closely alongside the corporate, commercial and property partners at Anderson Lloyd.

-She is driven to get results for her clients.
-To achieve this, she believes effective communication and strong connections with decision makers are essential.
+Jen is driven to get results for her clients.
+To achieve this, she believes that it is essential to maintain strong connections with key stakeholders and regulators.
 She likes to be nimble in providing strategic advice that adapts to whatever challenges her clients face – they bring Jen a problem, she shows them the solution.

-The current Chair of the Arts Centre of Christchurch Trust Board and a recent trustee of the University of Canterbury Foundation, Jen is also a member of the Institute of Directors, New Zealand Historic Places Trust and Resource Management Law Association.
+Jen is a member of the Institute of Directors, New Zealand Historic Places Trust and Resource Management Law Association.